 “As is often the case with new drugs, [initial] registration studies are done largely in high-income countries, so they enrol mainly white, male participants who are not really reflective of the epidemic,” Moorhouse explained from Mexico City, where she presented the research.
 “By the time these drugs come to market we don’t really know how well they work in the biggest populations that would be treated with these drugs – people living with HIV in lower and middle-income settings, women, people who get TB…”

 When the news from Botswana broke, Moorhouse’s team explained the findings to the women who had signed up to be part of her clinical trial.
-Then, she asked them again whether they were sure they to be in the study.
+Then, she asked them again whether they were sure they wanted to be in the study.

 No one opted out.
 And they made history.